-Pete also serves as a director of Waverley Abbey, one of the oldest places of Christian prayer in the British Isles, as an Ambassador for the NGO Tearfund, and as a convenor for the annual Wildfires Festival, For eight years he was the Director of Prayer for Alpha at HTB in London.
+He also serves on the Board of Waverley Abbey, one of the oldest places of Christian prayer in the British Isles, and as an Ambassador for the international relief and development agency Tearfund

 Mugshots